 Training operations are not independent – by nature they require coordination between a number of systems including resource management, scheduling, finance, and others.
 A growing training operation will need to coordinate with a number of these external systems, which is a considerable challenge when coordinating between these systems with manual processes.
 In contrast, an advanced TMS accomplishes these integrations internally, so that all relevant systems are synchronized seamlessly.

 Whatever the initial trigger, with a proven Commercial-Off-The-Shelf (COTS) solution, organizations can rely on the fact that an experienced training solution vendor is well aware of what the market requires, and also of important trends that will shape future developments.
-A well-designed COTS TMS can significantly reduce TCO, by streamlining methodologies, and offering more efficient processes.
+A well-designed COTS Training Management System can significantly reduce TCO, by streamlining methodologies, and offering more efficient processes.